-Yes, some Plantronics wireless headsets are compatible with the Cisco 8961 and 9971 phones.
-OIT will not be providing or supporting wireless headsets on the new Cisco phones.
+Yes, the new Cisco VoIP phones support Bluetooth headsets and some Plantronics wireless headsets (non-Bluetooth) are compatible with the Cisco phones as well.
+OIT hopes that end users will take advantage of the new technology supported by the Cisco VoIP phones and select and purchase a Bluetooth headset which offers greater user mobility.
+OIT will not be providing or supporting headsets on the new Cisco phones.
 However, you can purchase them directly using Marketplace.

 To search for the model of wireless headset for the Cisco phones:

-Once you have selected desired model, we recommend you investigate its availability on the CU Marketplace.
+Once you have selected the desired model, we recommend you investigate its availability on the CU Marketplace.

-Yes, the wired headsets that OIT provides will work on the Cisco 8961 and 9971 phones.
-However, an adapter is necessary.
-If you need a headset adapter for your new phone, please contact IT Service Delivery at 5-3333.
+Yes, the wired headsets that OIT provided in the past will work on the Cisco 8851 and 9971 phones.
+However, an expensive adapter is necessary.

 Yes, we are aware of the limitation with the caller-id from Avaya phones.
 This is due to the programming on the Avaya phones and a limitation of only 15 digits being sent from Avaya to Cisco.
 This will be resolved once all the Avaya phones are decommissioned.